ivangfr/springboot-jpa-studies/README.md

 - The commands below will run the test cases of all modules.
 In order to run just the tests of a specific module check the module README;

-  During the tests, [`Testcontainers`](https://www.testcontainers.org/) starts automatically Docker containers of the databases before the tests begin and shuts the containers down when the tests finish;
+  During the tests, [`Testcontainers`](https://testcontainers.com) starts automatically Docker containers of the databases before the tests begin and shuts the containers down when the tests finish;

-  > **Note**: jpa-datetime producer and consumer don't have test cases

   - **Using MySQL**
     ```